Article 1. The Society shall be called "The European Society for Cognitive Psychology".

 Article 6.
 Full members who retire can request a status of Retired member.
 The Committee defines the modalities under which this status is granted.

 Article 7.
 Each year, the Committee can elect a few full members for the status of Honorary member.
 This status can be granted to Full members who have been officers of the society and have contributed to the advancement of cognitive psychology in Europe.
-The duration of this status is limited in time.
-The Committee defines the modalities (duration, how many each year, fees, …) under which Honorary member status is granted.
+The duration of this status is lifetime.

 Article 8.
-Proposals for membership should be made on forms obtainable from the Treasurer and should be returned to the Treasurer.
+Proposals for membership should be made on electronic forms available at the Society website.
 A candidate for any type of membership should be proposed by one Full member of the Society.
 The Committee (or such Subcommittee as the Committee may determine) shall be responsible for processing applications.
+The Committee may propose membership to researchers engaged in cognitive psychology studies, particularly to enhance representation from underrepresented fields, regions, and countries.

 Article 9.
 The Committee of the Society shall consist of the President and the President-Elect, ex-officio, and five elected members, all seven persons being known as elected Committee members.
 All Committee members must be Full members of the Society.
 Normally, not more than two elected Committee members should have their primary affiliation in the same country.

 Article 11.
 The Committee shall meet with such frequency as to ensure the smooth running of the Society.
-The quorum for the Committee is a majority of elected or co-opted members.
+The quorum for the Committee is a majority of elected and co-opted members.

 Article 12.
-The Committee shall appoint the Secretary and the Treasurer.
+The Committee shall appoint the Secretary, the Treasurer and an upcoming conference main organiser.
 They may or may not be elected Committee members at the time of their appointment.
 Upon appointment they become members of the Committee.

 Article 13.
 Only elected Committee members are entitled to vote at Committee meetings.
-This means, inter alia, that if the Secretary or Treasurer are elected Committee members at the time of a vote, they may vote, and if they are not elected Committee members they may not vote.
+This means, inter alia, that if the Editor, Secretary, Treasurer or upcoming conference main organiser are elected Committee members at the time of a vote, they may vote, and if they are not elected Committee members they may not vote.

 Article 14.
 The President's term of office is two years, after which he or she becomes ineligible for two years for election to the Committee, except as Editor.
 The President-Elect's term of office is two years, after which he or she becomes President.
 If the President-Elect is not available to become President, then the President may be elected in the same manner as other elected Committee members.
 The term of office of other elected Committee members is four years, after which they are eligible for election as President-Elect or President but are ineligible for immediate re-election as other elected Committee members.
 The Secretary and the Treasurer are appointed for two years, with eligibility for re-appointment for a maximal term duration of eight years.